netlify-labs/react-netlify-identity/README.md

 If you want to use the official Javascript bindings to GoTrue, Netlify's underlying Identity service written in Go, use https://github.com/netlify/gotrue-js

-If you want a "widget" overlay that gives you a nice UI out of the box, at the cost of a larger bundle, check https://github.com/netlify/netlify-identity-widget
+If you want a "widget" overlay that gives you a nice UI out of the box, with a somewhat larger bundle, check https://github.com/netlify/netlify-identity-widget

 If you want a popup window approach also with a nice UI out of the box, and don't mind the popup flow, check https://github.com/netlify/netlify-auth-providers